BradleyCodeU/bradleycodeu.github.io/_wd/nodejs/OrderForm1.md

 2. Use [details and summary](https://www.w3schools.com/tags/tag_details.asp) to create collapsible hidden sections (or use [Bootstrap's collapse](https://www.w3schools.com/bootstrap4/bootstrap_collapse.asp))

-For v1.0 your Submit button doesn't need to do anything
+For version 1, your Submit button doesn't need to do anything